 As this is an enduring vision and much still needs to be done to realise it, we urge CSTD member states to put at the heart of its 10-year review deliberations the central WSIS goal.

 We request that CSTD members pay attention to the following in their work this week:

 1. Report of CSTD secretariat: Implementing WSIS outcomes: A ten-year review #

 We welcome this report, which provides the most comprehensive review of WSIS implementation to date.
 It draws on many sources, and importantly, on public submissions from stakeholders around the world.
-As we noted in our joint statement at the CSTD intersessional panel in late 2014 2, it offers a balanced view of differing perspectives on the state of WSIS implementation.
+As we noted in our joint statement at the CSTD intersessional panel in late 2014 , it offers a balanced view of differing perspectives on the state of WSIS implementation.

-We encourage CSTD members to take this report fully into account by recommending in the draft ECOSOC resolution that the UNGA consider the report as a central input to the overall WSIS+10 review, in line with UNGA resolution 68/3023.
+We encourage CSTD members to take this report fully into account by recommending in the draft ECOSOC resolution that the UNGA consider the report as a central input to the overall WSIS+10 review, in line with UNGA resolution 68⁄302.

 With the WSIS overall review rapidly approaching, we would additionally highlight the following points, drawing on the report’s findings:

 2. The centrality of development #

 Harnessing the potential of ICTs for development should once again be prioritised as we go forward, including in the post-2015 development agenda.

 This requires more than access to technology; it requires states and other actors to invest in human development, institutional capacity, human rights, and democratic, transparent and accountable governance.
 It requires building more just societies.